Mulhim Ma'n: Paramount Druze emir

 While Fakhr al-Din was in prison, a rival Druze chief Ali Alam al-Din was appointed in his place over the tax farms of the Druze areas of Mount Lebanon, namely the Chouf, Gharb, Jurd and Matn districts.
 Mulhim led the Ma'nid opposition against Alam al-Din.
-He assaulted Alam al-Din and his forces at a place called Majdal Majous, forcing their flight to Damascus.
+He assaulted Alam al-Din and his forces at a place called Majdel Meouch, forcing their flight to Damascus.
 Alam al-Din returned with reinforcements and defeated Mulhim at Qabb Ilyas.
 The Ma'nid afterward went into hiding in the Chouf.
 His activities prompted the Ottomans to execute Fakhr al-Din in 1635, according to the 17th-century Maronite patriarch and historian Istifan al-Duwayhi.

 In 1636 Mulhim and his following drove Alam al-Din out of the Chouf and, together with Assaf Sayfa of Tripoli, went after Alam al-Din and Assaf's nephew Ali as they made their way north.
 After besieging them in the village of al-Ghantu, they reached a truce and Mulhim returned to his Chouf redoubt.
 Generally after this victory, Mulhim and his allies among the Druze and Maronite chiefs, including the Khazens of Keserwan, were the stronger party in Mount Lebanon.
 This paramountcy was interrupted in 1638 when Alam al-Din was reinforced with Shia Muslim allies in Jabal Amil.
 Mulhim led an ambush against them in the village of Ansar where some 1,600 Shia Muslims were killed.

 Mulhim had backing of the majority of the Druze of Mount Lebanon.
 This was indicated when the Druze inhabitants of the Chouf, Gharb, Matn and Jurd fled with him he fled before the combined forces of Alam al-Din and the deputy governor of Damascus in response to the Ansar ambush.
 Three years later he was appointed by imperial order the tax farmer of the Chouf, Gharb, Matn, Shahhar and Jurd for a one-year term.
 The imperial government concomitantly ordered that this muqataa be outside the fiscal authority of Damascus.
 The tax farm was renewed on an almost yearly basis until 1657.